8/6/2024

 David Meeker

-Yeah, I mean, the answer to the second part of that is, assuming success in both trials, we will continue to move both of them forward.
+Yeah, I mean, the answer to the second part of that is we, assuming success in both trials, we will continue to move both of them forward.
 I mean, again, the goal all along here has been to have two options, a weekly injectable and a daily oral.
 So yes, if they're successful, we'll move both of them forward.
-In terms of additional color around 718, as we said, it's progressing well to the SADMAD.
-I mean, the decision to add a couple of additional cohorts is obviously predicated on having done well up through the cohorts treated to date.
-And that decision to go to two higher-dosing cohorts is, if we can avoid having to do a TTC study, saves, I suppose, some time and expense.
+In terms of additional color around 718, as we said, it's progressing well through the SADMAD.
+I mean, the decision to add a couple of additional cohorts is obviously predicated on having done well up through, you know, the cohorts treated to date.
+And that decision to go to two higher dosing cohorts is if we can avoid having to do a QTC study, saves both some time and expense.
 Those are not cheap studies.
 So that's the reason for that.
-I think in terms of starting part C, we'll complete these two additional higher-dosing cohorts.
-The other thing is that we need to finish the six-month talk study to be able to treat patients for longer than the four weeks.
+I think in terms of starting Part C, we'll complete these two additional higher dosing cohorts.
+The other thing is that we need to finish the six-month talk study to be able to treat patients for longer than four months. the four weeks.
 And so that will be a key aspect.
-And so that will finish up in mid to late fall here and will be a key trigger for moving on to the part C.
+And so that will finish up in mid to late fall here and will be a key trigger for moving on into the Part C. Got it.

 speaker